30 Jun, 2013

 INTRODUCTION: All we see is formed by small particles called atoms, which are composed of even smaller parts called protons, electrons and neutrons.
 One of the forms of differentiating them is by means of their charge.
-Protons have it positive, electrons negative and neutrons neuter.
+Protons have it positive, electrons negative, and neutrons neuter.
 In general, the atoms have the same number of electrons and protons, but if an object is rubbed against another the electrons can pass from one to the other.
 When the charges are separated in this way we call ecstatic electricity.
 Two objects with opposite or different charges attract each other or pull towards themselves.
 The objects with the same charge repel each other or push one from the other far away.
-A charged object will also attract something with a neuther charge.
+A charged object will also attract something with a neutral charge.

 OBJECTIVE: To test the behaviour of a charged balloon.

 SETUP: We first inflate a balloon, and later on we rub it against a wool jumper so that it can acquire a charge.
 Once charged we approach it to different objects (hair, paper pieces, water, a wall….) to test the repulsion and attraction that takes place between them.

 EXPLANATION: If a balloon is charged, it picks up extra electrons and acquires a negative charge.
 Keeping it by a neuter object it will make the charges in this object move.
 If it is a conductor, many electrons will move easily towards the opposite side.
 If it is an insulator, the electrons of the atoms and the molecules can only move very slightly towards one side, far from the balloon.
 I any case, there are more positive charges near the negative balloon and, as the opposites attract each other, the balloon is stuck.

 CONCEPTS: static electricity, atom charge, electrostatic field, repulsion, attraction.

 - YOUTUBE 1